aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/midrash-maaseh-hanukkah-bet-retelling-of-megillat-antiokhus-as-midrash-aggadah.html.md

 <td style="vertical-align:top;">
 <div class="english">
 And when Antiokhus heard that his second-in-command Niqanor was killed, it troubled him greatly, and he sent out and called to all his officials and servants, as well as his higher second-in-command, and said to them, "Should I not have this nation be punished[foot]Jeremiah 5:29[/foot], that destroyed and injured my armies and disgraced my camps and officials?
 And now, why are we still?
 Come on, let's go to war on them, to nullify their rest day and new moon and circumcision, and who is the god who could save them from my hand?"
 And he sent Bagris with a a great army and many people, and he went to Yerushalayim and besieged it[foot]Daniel 1:1[/foot].
-And they rebelled against the highest God[foot]Psalm 78:56[/foot], and they vexed Him with their high places; and with their idols they incensed Him[foot]Psalm 78:58[/foot] on the altar of their gods.
+And they rebelled against the highest God[foot]Psalms 78:56[/foot], and they vexed Him with their high places; and with their idols they incensed Him[foot]Psalms 78:58[/foot] on the altar of their gods.
 And they sent out a call in the camp from the king that said: "Every single man who keeps the rest days of YHWH or the new moon or circumcision will die!"
 </div></td></tr>